 Anemia is a health condition that occurs when you don’t have enough red blood cells or when the red blood cells in your body are unable to function properly.
-Anemia can cause symptoms such as fatigue, dizziness, and shortness of breath.
+Anemia can cause symptoms like fatigue, dizziness, and shortness of breath.

 This article looks at the different types of anemia, their causes, and treatment options.

-There are many types of anemia.
-Although all anemia types are characterized by low levels of red blood cells or red blood cells that don’t work as they should, there can be significant differences in the causes, severity, and treatment between each type.
+Although all anemia types are characterized by low red blood cell levels or red blood cells that don’t work as they should, there can be significant differences in each type’s causes, severity, and treatment.

-Anemia is typically diagnosed with blood tests that look at the number, shape, and health of your red blood cells.
-If the condition is diagnosed as anemia, treatment will depend on the type of anemia you have.
+Anemia is typically diagnosed with blood tests that examine the number, shape, and health of red blood cells.
+If you receive a diagnosis of anemia, treatment depends on the type.

-Anemia is typically divided into three main types, each of which can have different causes:
+Anemia typically has three main types, each of which can have different causes:

-• Microcytic: With microcytic anemia, red blood cells don’t have enough hemoglobin.
-As a result, the red blood cells are smaller than normal.
+• Microcytic: With microcytic anemia, red blood cells don’t have enough hemoglobin, so they are smaller than normal.

 • Normocytic: In normocytic anemia, there aren’t enough red cells to meet your body’s needs.
 Normocytic anemia tends to accompany certain chronic diseases.